IrakozeLoraine/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - File: `7-leet.c` is a function that encodes a string into 1337.

 - File: `100-rot13.c` is a function that encodes a string using rot13

+- File: `101-print_number.c` is a function that prints an integer